Houma Car Accident Trial Process

 Following rebuttal, the judge instructs the jury on the law and, after the jury instructions are complete, the jury retires to a deliberation room to render a just verdict.

-If they rule for the plaintiff, the jurors will them itemize the damages.
+If they rule for the plaintiff, the jurors will then itemize the damages.
 Damages would include medical bills, lost earnings, and property damage.
 The jurors will then sum up the damages, hand the verdict to the clerk who will read it out loud, and the case will be concluded.
 If the plaintiff has not proven their case to the satisfaction of the court, the defendant may move for a directed verdict, and the case may be dismissed.
 This is a rare occurrence, and in most cases, the motion is not made.

 How Long Does a Trial Last?